 Three: Sensory play often involves using and building fine motor skills by exploring things using pinching, pouring, and lacing movements.

-You can make this fake snow in a large bowl and then transfer it into a larger container for your kids to play and enjoy.
+You can make this fake snow in a large bowl and then transfer it into a larger container for your kids to play with and enjoy.

 DIY Fake Snow Supplies